ngarbezza/testy/CONTRIBUTING.md

 If you fix a bug, please add:
 * unit tests for it on the `tests/core` folder

-If you add an utilitary function, please put it in the `Utils` module.
+If you add a utility function, please put it in the `Utils` module.
 That way we control the complexity of utils in just one module, and we maximize reuse across different parts of the tool.

+If you are adding translations, you just need to change the `translations.json` file and your new language and keys will be automatically supported.

 Github Actions runs the CI builds.
 There are four steps on every build: